anhdang000/lexica-lingo-lab/docs/database.md

 alter table public.words enable row level security;
 create policy "Words are readable by all authenticated users" on public.words for select using (auth.role() = 'authenticated');

+create policy "Authenticated users can insert words" on public.words for insert with check (auth.role() = 'authenticated');
 ```

 ### word_meanings